The Importance & Applications of Semi-Conductive Materials

 *Units are in Ohms/square

-These rigid semi-conductive insulating components are exposed to compressive forces during installation of the stator bars, during the wedging process, and throughout the life of the insulation system.
-Semi-conductive materials with higher compressive strength provide dimensional stability over time ensuring the bars remain tight in the slot and that the gaps they fill, to prevent partial discharge, remain the same as when initially installed.
+These rigid semi-conductive insulating components are exposed to compressive forces during the installation of the stator bars, during the wedging process, and throughout the insulation system’s life.
+Semi-conductive materials with higher compressive strength provide dimensional stability over time, ensuring the bars remain tight in the slot and that the gaps they fill, to prevent partial discharge, remain the same as when initially installed.

 Bottom, middle, and side fillers are subject to impact forces during installation.
 Impact strength is critical to prevent/reduce damage during installation and repairs.
 Flat side fillers are exposed to edge driving forces during installation until the bar is tight in the slot.
 The chart below shows the relative edgewise impact force of various materials.